RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 This document explains the implementation of the ESP-IDF build system and the concept of "components".
 Read this document if you want to know how to organize and build a new ESP-IDF project or component.

+.. only:: esp32

+   .. note:: This document describes the CMake-based build system, which is the default since ESP-IDF V4.0.
+ESP-IDF also supports a :doc:`legacy build system based on GNU Make <build-system-legacy>`, which was the default before ESP-IDF V4.0.

 Overview
 ========

 An ESP-IDF project can be seen as an amalgamation of a number of components.
-For example, for a web server that shows the current humidity, there could be:
+For example, for a webserver that shows the current humidity, there could be:

 - The ESP-IDF base libraries (libc, ROM bindings, etc)
 - The Wi-Fi drivers
 - A TCP/IP stack
 - The FreeRTOS operating system
-- A web server
+- A webserver
 - A driver for the humidity sensor
 - Main code tying it all together